apache/cxf/distribution/src/main/release/samples/ws-discovery/README.txt

 Using either UNIX or Windows:

   mvn install (builds the demo)
-  mvn -Pservice  (from one ore more command line windows) Mvn -Pclient  (from a second command line window)
+  mvn -Pservice  (from one or more command line windows) mvn -Pclient  (from a second command line window)

 The "service" profiles will startup a simple "Greeter" service on a random port.
 Because it is a random port, there is no way for the clients to